Custom Molded Rubber Components

 Rubber Molding Processes and Advantages

-The rubber molding process typically involves one of three processes: Compression molding, injection molding, and transfer molding.
+The rubber molding process typically involves one of three processes: Compression molding, and injection molding.

 Compression molding is our most frequently used rubber molding process and involves placing sheets or pieces of cold, preformed rubber over a heated mold.
 A combination of heat and pressure is used to press the rubber into the mold and the product is then left to cool.
 After cooling, the molded rubber component is removed, and the flash is trimmed away.